skagedal/blog.skagedal.tech/_posts/2023-01-15-habit-tracker-add-new-habit.md

 ### Notes

 [^1]: As a side node – when we use `repository.save(habit)`, we get a new object returned, and that will have the `id`, but not the `createdAt` filled in.
 How does it even get the id...?
 I should investigate that at some point.
+[^2]: While this works, a better pattern to use here is Post/Redirect/Get, as discussed in [part nineteen](/2023/01/19/habit-tracker-achieving-some-habits.html), as you avoid the annoying "resubmit form data?" popup when reloading.

 _[Continue reading part sixteen.](/2023/01/16/habit-tracker-listing-your-achievements.html)_